 Running is the art of partying with someone, and dragging them through zones to unlock outposts for them.
 (Not to be confused with rushing, which is finishing a mission for a customer)

 Running can skip large parts of the primary storyline, as well as grant access to gear before having the prerequisites.
 It's hard to do, but earns quite a bit of money.
-The EotN tour is moderately easy, takes 40 minutes, and typically pays 20e.
+The EotN tour is moderately easy, takes 40 minutes for beginners, and typically pays 20e.

 As with everything in Guild Wars, it starts with the builds.
 The meta 'Best possible running build' requires a dervish primary, but pretty much any class can do it as long as they have Assassin skills and some PvE skills from EotN.

 The meta.
 The big one.
 The only class combination that can sport a permanent 50% IMS without BU.

 |Zealous Renewal||Pious Haste||Dwarven Stability (DS)||"I am Unstoppable" (IAU)||Shadow Form (SF)||Dark Prison||Death's Charge||Heart of Shadow (HoS)|

 Feeding Pious Haste an enchantment gives you a 7 second stance on a 12 second cooldown.
 With DS up that means you can sustain it permanently.
 Typically you'll want to take Zealous Renewal which drops the energy requirement to essentially 2 energy for 14 seconds of 50% IMS with 5 energy for a DS cast every 30 seconds.

 IAU and SF are the famous pair of skills that let you block cripple, knockdown, and almost all spells.
 Sometimes the 10s downtime of IAU is too much to get you through an area with a lot of knockdowns (Such as Snake Dance) - in this case you're going to want to drink some alcohol and keep your DS up, since it's a permanent anti-knockdown.